NOAA-EMC/UPP/doc/UserGuide/CustomizingTheUPP/EnablingOutput.rst

    .. note::

-      For users not running on NOAA :term:`RDHPCS`, see the UFS WM documentation for :ref:`building the Weather Model on other systems <ufs-wm:build-wm>`.
+      Users not running on NOAA :term:`RDHPCS` will need to modify some additional files.
+See the :ref:`UFS WM regression testing documentation <ufs-wm:build-wm>` for more on how to do this.

 #.
 Run the forecast tests: